Poll Watcher Information

 In this Section

 Military and Overseas Voting Information

-If you are on active duty in the United States Military or you have a family member on active duty or you are a U.S. citizen residing outside of the United States, please click on the flag for additional information about your voting rights.
-(Clicking icon will take you to the Secretary of State's website on Absentee Voting by Military and Citizens Overseas).
+If you are on active duty in the United States Military or you have a family member on active duty or you are a U.S. citizen residing outside of the United States, please click here to learn additional information about your voting rights on the Secretary of State's website on Absentee Voting by Military and Citizens Overseas.